How much does healthcare really cost in France?

 Sector 3

 If you don’t find a sector 1 doctor, and if you want to see one that is in sector 2 without spending too much money, you can check one criteria: is your doctor OPTAM or not?
-The acronym stands for Option Pratique Tarifaire Maîtrisée.
+OPTAM stands for Option Pratique Tarifaire Maîtrisée.
 What you need to know is that if your doctor has signed the OPTAM, it means that they are committed to respecting an average price for treatment that won’t be too far above the BRSS.
 This way you are still fully reimbursed between the Sécu coverage and your health insurer.

 How do you know which Sector your doctor is in?
 Consult this health directory on the Ameli website, where you can search by doctor’s name, speciality and location.